-Add Supports onto your 3D model
+Add Supports onto your 3D Model

 Before slicing your STL files, you must set supports on your 3D model using a Slicer Software.
 Supports need to be added as it will support your 3D models while it is being printed.
-It also helps your 3D prints to be anchored to the build plate so that it won’t easily fall into the resin vat while being printed.
+It also helps your 3D prints to be anchored to the building plate so that it won’t easily fall into the resin vat while being printed.

 Click here for a more detailed blog post on the importance of setting supports.